 Pennsylvania’s community colleges offer an array of workforce development and career training programs.

-The colleges partner with area businesses to assess their needs and ensure that the curriculum being taught on campus transfers seamlessly to the workplace so that employees can begin work on Day 1.
+The colleges partner with nearly 1,500 area businesses to assess their needs and ensure that the curriculum being taught on campus transfers seamlessly to the workplace so that employees can begin work on day one.
 The colleges also offer services to individuals looking to upgrade their skills through retraining.